hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_training.md

 * Thanks, @greggirwin for review, I included all suggestions: https://github.com/exercism/red-test-runner/pull/5 .
 Also, I have a problem with isolating *runner*'s context: https://github.com/exercism/red-test-runner/issues/4, I don't have idea how to do it elegantly.
 Perhaps someone could help?

 [21:56:08](#U1Yq8LF2SgCJ6TGs5hWuAdyOxUHw9T0TZHJiyncCZKQ) <greggirwin (Gregg Irwin)>:
 When executing arbitrary Red code, there's no easy answer.
 When `protect` is added that will help, and modules should be restrictable, but we don't have those yet.
 In this case a catch is that you want it in your environment for the `print...` redefinitions.
 You've probably already thought of the inelegant solution of loading and binding to a context created for the runner (with words you want to catch).

-[21:59:23](#pIhOBbOIykiGBlUXApEIA1vhcM1OA14KHN9skqPHRuo) <loziniak (Maciej ≈Åozi≈Ñski)>:
-When executing arbitrary Red code, there's no easy answer.
-When `protect` is added that will help, and modules should be restrictable, but we don't have those yet.
-In this case a catch is that you want it in your environment for the `print...` redefinitions.
-You've probably already thought of the inelegant solution of loading and binding to a context created for the runner (with words you want to catch).

 [21:59:41](#4FZezZ0Q79w6TRjWmduSQ6VVCE4-pkguONHox9yHSTs) <loziniak (Maciej ≈Åozi≈Ñski)>: